syscoin/syscoin/depends/description.md

-This is a system of building and caching dependencies necessary for building Syscoin.
+This is a system of building and caching dependencies necessary for building Syscoin Core.
 There are several features that make it different from most similar systems:

 ### It is designed to be builder and host agnostic